Bas616/Architect-of-Intelligence-Godot/README.md

 ## III.
 How to Use & Explore

 1. Clone this repository.
-2. Open the project using **Godot Engine version 4.5
+2. Open the project using **Godot Engine version 4.5** or newer.
-3.  ** or newer.
-4. The main scene is located at `scenes/master_cinematic.tscn`.
+3. The main scene is located at `main.tscn`.
-5. Press `F5` to play the cinematic in real-time within the editor.
+4. Press `F5` to play the cinematic in real-time within the editor.

 ## IV.
 Credits & License